StanleyHe1/nyc_airbnb_rec_sys/README.md

    python main.py
    ```

-3. Access the system:
-   - If a web interface is implemented, open your browser and navigate to `http://localhost:5000`.

-4. Input your preferences and view the recommended listings.
+3. Input your preferences and view the recommended listings.

 ## Project Structure